rumca-js/RSS-Link-Database-2022/2022/12/2022-12-12/https.feeds.nbcnews.comnbcnewspublicworld_entries.md

-# Source NBC world, Source URL:https://feeds.nbcnews.com/nbcnews/public/world
+# Source NBC world, Source URL:https://feeds.nbcnews.com/nbcnews/public/world, Source language: en-US

 ## Suspected Lockerbie bomber charged in three-count indictment
  - [https://www.nbcnews.com/now/video/suspected-lockerbie-bomber-charged-in-three-count-indictment-157302853536](https://www.nbcnews.com/now/video/suspected-lockerbie-bomber-charged-in-three-count-indictment-157302853536)
  - RSS feed: https://feeds.nbcnews.com/nbcnews/public/world
  - date published: 2022-12-12 23:23:50+00:00
- - tags: None

 The Justice Department says it will not seek the death penalty for a former Libyan intelligence official accused of making the bomb in the 1988 Lockerbie, Scotland, attack where 270 people on Pan Am flight 103 died.
 The suspect recently appeared in a federal courtroom in Washington, D.C., as he has been charged in a three-count indictment.
 NBC News’ Ken Dilanian has the latest.